-Next in line, Apple music.
+Next in line in music streaming services is Apple music.
 If you are a die hard Apple consumer AKA owner to all Apple devices, this is a music service to consider.

 - Apple music easily integrates with other Apple devices such as HomePod, Siri, and Apple Watch

 - For new users there is a free 3 month trial to see if you like it